earthly/website/blog/_posts/2023-05-23-eso-with-hashicorp-vault.md

 ## Prerequisites

-To follow along in this tutorial, you’ll need to have the following:
+To follow along in this tutorial, you'll need to have the following:

 - A Linux virtual machine for running your vault instance; this tutorial uses the Ubuntu 22.04 LTS distribution.
 - A Kubernetes cluster with at least two nodes.
 This tutorial uses [Kind](https://kind.sigs.k8s.io/docs/user/configuration/#nodes).